-- Run through the funnel and verify that all the settings are correct.
+- Run through the funnel and verify all the settings are correct.

-- Personally inspect issues such as performance and latency that may affect your conversion.
+- Personally inspect issues, such performance and latency, that may affect your conversion.
 If you measure Page Speed you may discover that distance=latency=low conversion.

-- If you advertise on your site (AdSense, etc) you might want to see what ads are displayed on your site when viewed from different locations.
+- If you advertise on your site (Google Ads, etc.) you might want to see what ads are displayed on your site when viewed from different locations.
 It may be a factor deterring or contributing to conversions.

-- Crucially important – examine what your competition is doing in other markets!
-Find out the relevant offers/interests/deal/etc for a specific location even if you’re on the other side of the planet.
-Use that intelligence to come up with your next winning design, offer, story, etc’ and modify your test accordingly.
+- See what your competition is doing in other markets.
+Find out the relevant offers/interests/deals for a specific location even if you’re on the other side of the planet.
+Use that data to come up with your next winning design or offer and modify your test accordingly.

-Geo targeting is when a search engine identifies the user’s location via their IP address, WIFI, or GPS data, and serve up content that is specific to that location.
+Geo-targeting is when a search engine identifies the user’s location via their IP address, WIFI, or GPS data, and serves up content that is specific to that location.
 For example, if you live in Kansas City and Google “beauty schools near me,” a list of beauty schools in the Kansas City area should appear in the search results.

-Geo-Targeting content is simple and beneficial to most websites, advertisers and publishers, as well anyone using PPC campaigns or SEO.
-Not only does it enable you to match the most relevant content to your visitor, Geo Targeting also serves as an excellent basis for experimenting with traffic to optimize your funnels.
-Some ideas were presented here that may be tested, but the options are virtually limitless.
+Testing geo-targeting is simple and beneficial to most websites, advertisers, and publishers, as well anyone using PPC campaigns or SEO.
+Not only does it enable you to match the most relevant content to your visitor, but geo-targeting is also a great way to experiment with conversion rate optimizations.
+I’ve presented a few ideas here, but the options are virtually limitless.

-You should take advantage of the monitoring tools allowing you to actually browse from different countries worldwide, and to understand your competitors and market much better.
-Discover opportunities and combine such insight and true business intelligence with invaluable analytics to make your conversions soar.
+Take advantage of monitoring tools that allow you to browse from different countries worldwide to better understand your competitors.
+You might discover opportunities to make your conversions soar.

 See How My Agency Can Drive Massive Amounts of Traffic to Your Website